 Avoid startling your puppy

 Startling your dog could end up in a very messy way, especially when your puppy is big enough, say 10 to 11 months.
-Now, as we have consistently said, dogs do not love surprised.
+Now, as we have consistently said, dogs do not love surprises.
 When subjected to a situation where he is supposed to run or attack, his immediate reflex will be to attack.

 Therefore, do not approach your dog quietly from the back.
 Remember that he is quite sensitive to movements as well as scents.
 He might not be able to hear you coming from behind him and therefore can be startled.